siderolabs/talos/website/content/v1.3/reference/cli.md

 ## talosctl get

-Get a specific resource or list of resources.
+Get a specific resource or list of resources (use 'talosctl get rd' to see all available resource types).

 ### Synopsis